singularityhub/singularity-hpc/paper/paper.md

 $ samtools
 ```

-While a user might need to add a new module directory for LMOD to find with
+While a user might need to add a new module directory for the module software to find with
 `module use`, a cluster administrator would likely have modules loaded automatically for the user
 via a bash profile.
 With the `module use` command, the researcher is empowered to add their own custom installation directory of modules that might not be available from their system administrators.